slambeca/slambeca/README.md

 * looking forward to also learning HTML, CSS and JavaScript soon
 * a Quality Assurance Specialist (non-dev)
 * experienced in working with large amounts of data
-* my way of escaping the noise is changing my altitude
+* changing my altitude as my way of escaping the noise..

 ## Contact me on: